xtyangpsp/SeisGo/README.md

 4. **figs**

-Here we put figures embeded in tutorials and other places.
+Here we put figures in tutorials and other places.

+5. **scripts**

+This directory contains example scripts for data processing using `seispy`.
+Users are welcome to modify from the provided example scripts to work on their own data.

 ## Tutorials
 To-be-added.